gear-foundation/dapps-DeIn/dns/README.md

 # DNS

-Dns program enable to register your program and its interface as DNS record.
+DNS program enable to register your program and its interface as a DNS record.
-The program stores program ids and meta info of theirs interfaces (name, description and link).
+The program stores program ids and meta info of their interfaces (name, description and link).

 ## Register